-Immediate implant is defined as placement of the implant immediately into the fresh extraction socket (17-18).
-Immediate placement of implants in fresh extraction sockets have several advantages over Branemark's protocol for conventional implant placement; total treatment time, reduced number of surgical procedures, more ideal implant positioning and opportunities for osseointegration are better due to healing potential of fresh extraction socket (18).
+The insertion of immediate implants in fresh extraction sockets together with grafting the circumferential gap between the bony socket wall and the implant surface with bovine bone granules was able to preserve a greater amount of alveolar ridge volume when compared with an extraction socket that was left to heal in a conventional way(18).
+Immediate placement of implants in fresh extraction sockets have several advantages over Branemark's protocol for conventional implant placement; total treatment time, reduced number of surgical procedures, more ideal implant positioning and opportunities for osseointegration are better due to healing potential of fresh extraction socket (19).

-Criteria for patient selection in the current study was in agreement with Branemark et al. (19) protocol which included atraumatic surgical procedures, good bone recipient site, load-free healing period of about 6 months, this was aimed to achieve and maintain osseointegration of dental implants.
-Patients in the current study were an ideal model for immediate implants that was in accordance with the study of Block and Kent (20), who stated that indications for immediate implants were the presence of trauma, teeth with gross caries, and teeth with endodontic failure however contraindications were presence of purulent exudates and inadequate apical bone.
+In our study patients were selected in accordance with the study of Block and Kent (20), who stated that indications for immediate implants were the presence of trauma, teeth with gross caries, and teeth with endodontic failure however contraindications were presence of purulent exudates and inadequate apical bone.

-Patients with any medical conditions that could affect innate wound healing (21) were excluded from the study.
-This was in agreement with Kornman and Robertson (22) who concluded that wound healing is a complex sequence of events including cellular and molecular interactions involving different subsets of cells, growth factors and cytokines, so any medical condition that may alter one of these components may impair and affect wound healing.
+However Patients with any medical conditions that could affect wound healing (21) were excluded from the study as in agreement with Kornman and Robertson (22) who mentioned that any medical condition that may alter cellular and molecular interactions may impair and affect wound healing.

-In the current study, PRF was used immediately over surgical sites based on the concept that the release of growth factors is found to be maximum at first 60 minutes and for this surgical site was exposed first before obtaining PRF in order to save time.
-This was in agreement with Toffler et al, (23) who also recommended using discarded fluids after squeezing the PRF clot as another source of growth factor which can be mixed with the graft materials.
-Furthermore, Choukroun et al., (24) suggested that addition of PRF may decrease many harmful effects of the inflammation due to the surgical procedure by correcting certain destructive and noxious excesses during healing process of wound tissues.
+Choukroun et al., (23) suggested that addition of PRF may decrease many harmful effects of the inflammation due to the surgical procedure by correcting certain destructive and noxious excesses during healing process of wound tissues.
 Thus PRF could act as an immune regulation node with inflammation control abilities which explained the reduction of postoperative infection because of the presence of large number of leukocytes activated by the centrifugation in the fibrin clot, and that the PRF membranes act as fibrin bandages, enabling quick closure of the surgical sites.

-In addition, the high concentration of the collected platelets in PRF allows for the slow release of growth factors from the platelet granules, allowing the PRF to be a good treatment modality in periodontal regeneration and in replacing lost tissues, resurfacing of the wounds and restoring vascular integrity (25).
+In addition, the high concentration of the collected platelets in PRF allows for the slow release of growth factors from the platelet granules, allowing the PRF to be a good treatment modality in periodontal regeneration and in replacing lost tissues, resurfacing of the wounds and restoring vascular integrity (24).

-In current study defects around immediate implants were grafted with two different protocols; in group A Hydroxyapatite (HA) only was used as a graft material while in group B were grafted with Hydroxyapatite (HA) associated with platelet rich fibrin (PRF) this protocol was in accordance with Schwartz and Chaushu, (26) who stated that a variety of regenerative techniques using combinations of bone grafts and barrier membranes have been suggested promoting bone regeneration in localized defects at implants placed into extraction sockets.
-Hydroxyapatite crystals were used as a graft material in both groups A & B and this was in agreement with Paulino Castellon et al., (27) who reported that, immediate implant placement in combination with HA synthetic bone graft is a predictable procedure and provides a good bone for successful prosthetic reconstruction.
-Moreover, Hydroxyapatite particles have been previously evaluated in bony defects and were found to become intimately connected with adjacent bone through a crystal lattice structure at the ultrastructure level of observation (28,29).
+In current study defects around immediate implants were grafted with two different protocols; in group A Hydroxyapatite (HA) only was used as a graft material while in group B were grafted with Hydroxyapatite (HA) associated with platelet rich fibrin (PRF) this protocol was in accordance with Schwartz and Chaushu,(25) who stated that a variety of regenerative techniques using combinations of bone grafts and barrier membranes have been suggested promoting bone regeneration in localized defects at implants placed into extraction sockets.
+Hydroxyapatite crystals were used as a graft material in both groups A & B and this was in agreement with Paulino Castellon et al., (26) who reported that, immediate implant placement in combination with HA synthetic bone graft is a predictable procedure and provides a good bone for successful prosthetic reconstruction.
+Moreover, Hydroxyapatite particles have been previously evaluated in bony defects and were found to become intimately connected with adjacent bone through a crystal lattice structure at the ultrastructure level of observation (27,28).